N

 • The bus saves 70 dirhams.
 For a couple, that is 140.
 For the convenience and lower stress on day one, the taxi is usually worth it.

-Option 3: A Pre Booked Transfer
+Option 3: A Pre-Booked Transfer (The Stress-Free Choice)

 Option 4: Ride Apps (inDrive or uber)